ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 ## Prerequisite
 {: #prerequisite}

-Before you start, make sure you are using the [required browser software](/docs/overview?topic=overview-prereqs-platform) for {{site.data.keyword.cloud_notm}}.
+Before you start, make sure you're using the [required browser software](/docs/overview?topic=overview-prereqs-platform) for {{site.data.keyword.cloud_notm}}.

 For Safari, ensure that the **Prevent cross-site tracking** and **Block all cookies** options under **Safari > Preferences > Privacy** are not selected.

-If you encounter problems using one of the required browsers, disable your browser plug-ins.
+If you encounter problems when you use one of the required browsers, disable your browser plug-ins.

-## Step 1: Creating a service instance
+## Step 1.
+Create a service instance
 {: #creating-a-database-cluster-introduction}
+{: help}
+{: support}

 When you create a service instance, you create a database cluster (replica set) with one primary and two secondary nodes as replicas, as shown in the following diagram.

 ![A {{site.data.keyword.ihsdbaas_full}} service instance](images/cluster-node-db.svg "A {{site.data.keyword.ihsdbaas_full}} service instance"){: caption="Figure 1.
 A {{site.data.keyword.ihsdbaas_full}} service instance" caption-side="bottom"}